nathanhleung/install-peerdeps/README.md

 `install-peerdeps my-custom-package --registry https://registry.mycompany.com`.

-If you're having problems, make sure that you don't have a trailing slash at the end of the registry URI (e.g. make sure you have `https://registry.mycompany.com` and NOT `https://registry.mycompany.com/`).

 ### Proxies
 To use this tool with a proxy, set the `HTTPS_PROXY` environment variable (if you're using a custom registry and it is only accessible over HTTP, though, set the `HTTP_PROXY` environment variable).